113-GittiGidiyor-Java-Spring-Bootcamp/fourth-homework-furkanisitan/doc/api/instructor/update-instructor.md

     "success": false,
     "message": "An invalid entity type error has occurred.", "errors": [
-        "The type of the submitted model is not of type 'VisitingResearcher'."
+        "The type of the submitted model is not of type 'PermanentInstructor'."
     ]
 }
 ```